stkr/web-safe/README.markdown

 For the sake of security, the traffic from server to client as well as from client to server is encrypted.
-The encryption is done between web server and browser using ssl (https).
+The encryption is done between web server and browser using SSL (HTTPS).
 This is a well understood technique to prohibit man in the middle attacks.
 For this application, however, the level of security has to be extended, because the browser can not be trusted.
 The browser may cache pages and requests.
 The request must contain the master